08 Jan Fixing a Clogged Manhole

 Now that everything is clear, check your fixtures again to make sure they’re flowing properly.
 Another thing you might consider: why did the clog occur in the first place?
 Perhaps it was roots that grew into your system or maybe there’s an additional problem with your drainage system.
 You may want to call a plumber to investigate.

 When your drains are still slow or you can’t find the blockage, give us a call.
-We offer industrial plumbing and drain cleaning services so we’ll be able to find the problem and clear it out, no matter what’s clogging your drains.
+We offer industrial plumbing in Winnipeg and drain cleaning services so we’ll be able to find the problem and clear it out, no matter what’s clogging your drains.